DeepWeightFlow: Re-Basined Flow Matching for Generating Neural Network Weights: Conclusion

 \subsection{Acknowledgements}

-The work done by R.W. was partially supported by NSF through award nos.
-2107256, 2134178, and 2442658.
+R.W. would like to acknowledge support from NSF Grants 2442658 and 2134178.
+This work is supported by the National Science Foundation under Cooperative Agreement PHY-2019786 (The NSF AI Institute for Artificial Intelligence and Fundamental Interactions, \url{http://iaifi.org/}).
+M.L. was supported by the Joseph E. Aoun Endowment.
 S.G. and M.L. would also like to acknowledge Derek Lim for a fruitful discussion about this work.
+The authors are grateful to Voltage Park for providing computational resources that enabled part of the work.